Khalid-60100381/Web-II-Project/README.md

 - A public viewers page that dynamically loads the list of locations from the database
 - A map the also shows the locations as markers, also loaded from the database.
 - Session management system, keeps tracks of the user current state.
-- Route protection implented in the session management to prevent public viewres from accesing pages that needs login.
+- Route protection implented in the session management to prevent public viewers from accessing pages that require login.
 - Preventing members from routing to admin pages.
 - Session validation for all routes.
-- Regestration form validation.
+- Registration form validation.
 - Hashing user passwords.
 - Error 404 Page.